JasensCustoms/GP2040-IPFB/README.md

 - [RegentOfOrigin](https://github.com/RegentOfOrigin) for helping manage the GitHub
 - [wrennnnnn](https://github.com/wrennnnnn). for the initial management and compiling of the FW with the IPFB Config.h file
-- [The entire Open Stick Community](https://github.com/OpenStickCommunity) for the GP2040-CE firmware
+- [The entire Open Stick Community](https://github.com/OpenStickCommunity) for the GP2040-CE firmware, and most specifically FeralAI for the intial work.

 Copyright for portions of project GP2040-IPFB are held by the Open Stick Community, 2024 as part of project GP2040-CE under MIT License ([included here](LICENSE)).
 All other copyright for project GP2040-IPFB are held by Jasen's Custom, 2024.